 Political instability, conflict and insecurity – including extremism – in some Sahel countries are further exacerbating the situation, including by weakening the flows of food, trade and aid.
 In Burkina Faso and Mali, some of the worst-hit populations are in hard-to-reach, insecure areas where the delivery of assistance is difficult.
 Border closures in Niger and Chad are preventing herders from reaching pastures and markets to sell their livestock – a typical mechanism they use to cope when food is scarce.

 To save lives and avert famine, the World Food Programme is providing emergency food and cash assistance to the most food insecure, aiming to reach 3.5 million people across the six countries.

 WFP also supports the resilience of individuals and communities through the building or rehabilitation of infrastructure, the diversification of livelihoods, the restoration of ecosystems and the provision of school meals and nutrition support.

 In Niger, WFP has shored up the livelihoods of a million people in 2017 through the creation of village assets – including “half-moon” irrigation systems that help channel water into the arid soil, allowing crops to grow – and social protection measures.

 What the World Food Programme is doing in the Sahel

-ChadDistribution of WFP food assistance for the lean season started in early May in the eastern region of Wadi Fira for five months, and continues in the five other Sahelian regions for more than half a million people.
+ChadDistribution of WFP food assistance for the lean season started in early May in the eastern region of Wadi Fira for five months, and continues in the five other Sahelian regions for more than 185,000 people.
 The aim is to support 700,000 during the lean season.

 SenegalIn the first half of June, WFP completed its first distribution of food vouchers to nearly 45,000 people in the northern Podor district.
 A second distribution of coupons coupled with a nutritional product is planned for more than 20,000 people in the department of Matam in July.
 To support the efforts of the Government of Senegal, a total of 140,000 people will be assisted during this lean season.